Outdoor Adventure Trips, Clinics, & Events

 Leaders: Alison + Walker

 Join us for part 2 of our Rustic Road Trip series.
-Ole Miss Outdoors will travel back to the state of Alabama, this time to the town of Auburn.
-We are pairing hiking with football, and we’ll be exploring the trails that Auburn has to offer, while finding a location to watch our Rebels take on the Tigers.
+Ole Miss Outdoors will travel back to the state of Alabama, and this time we are pairing hiking with football.
+We’ll be exploring the trails that Auburn has to offer, then we’ll head to Jordan-Hare stadium to watch our Rebs take on the Tigers.
+Trip cost includes transportation, camping and hiking gear, and a ticket to the game!
+Scroll down to the bottom of this page for more info about registering, trip format, departure/arrival, and expenses.

 Paintball Day Trip – Oxford, MS

-Rock Climbing Day Trip – Tishomingo State Park, MS
+Rock Climbing Day Trip – Tishomingo State Park

 Leaders: Jacob + Cole